TripleJay23/TripleJay23/README.md

 ###

-<p align="left">Students Management System (SMS) - An all-encompassing solution designed to effectively manage and analyze students' academic performance, empowering educators and institutions to drive academic excellence.</p>
+<p align="left">Students Management System (SMS) - An all-encompassing solution designed to effectively manage and analyze students' academic performance, empowering educators and institutions to drive academic excellence.(will be deployed soon!)</p>

 ###